 Confidentiality

 The Eden Academy Trust recognises that in order to effectively meet a child’s needs, safeguard their welfare and protect them from harm our schools must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns.
+Non-confidential records will be easily accessible and available.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

-All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the General Data Protection Regulation is not a barrier to sharing information where the failure to do so would place a child at risk of harm.
+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the General Data Protection Regulation is not a barrier to sharing information where the failure to do so would place a child at risk of harm

+The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe

+If staff need to share ‘special category personal data’, the DPA 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk

+The government’s information sharing advice for safeguarding practitioners includes 7 ‘golden rules’ for sharing information, and will support staff who have to make decisions about sharing information

+If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead (or deputy)

 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child’s safety or wellbeing.